noahruiz416/Econometrics/README.md

 # Econometrics
-Folder Containing all projects related to empirical economics
+Folder Containing all projects related to empirical economics, done for coursework or personal interest.
+Descriptions of each mini project can be found below!

 ## OEWS Labor Demand Estimation